Debit VS Credit Transactions: The Complete Small Business Guide

 How Debit Transactions Work For Businesses

 Debit cards work differently because the consumer has already pre-authorized the bank to take the money from a specific bank account.
 When the issuing bank of the debit card gets a payment request from the merchant’s bank, the issuing bank authorizes payment and then, without waiting for additional authorization, takes the money out of the consumer’s bank account.

-There is very little risk of default to the issuing bank on a debit card charge because the issuing bank can make sure the bank account does indeed have the money before authorizing payment and can place a hold on that amount until, in the regular course of business, the money can be transferred out of the account.
+There is very little risk of default to the issuing bank on a debit card charge because the issuing bank can make sure the bank account does indeed have the money before authorizing payment and can place a hold on that amount until the money can be transferred out of the account.
 Again, the distinguishing difference between a credit card charge and a debit card charge is that, with a debit card, the issuing bank is allowed to reach into the consumer’s bank account to take the money right away.

-We’ve gone over a high-level view of how a debit charge works, but if we dig a little deeper, debit card transactions can get a little complicated.
+We’ve gone over a high-level view of how a debit charge works, but if we dig a little deeper, debit card transactions get more complex.